J--80-ton Chiller Replacement, Port Orchard, WA

 Quick Summary

-The National Oceanic and Atmospheric Administration (NOAA), under the Department of Commerce, is soliciting proposals for the replacement of an 80-ton chiller at the Manchester Research Center in Port Orchard, Washington.
-This is a Total Small Business Set-Aside opportunity.
-The project involves removing the existing chiller and installing a new air-cooled 80-ton chiller, utilizing existing infrastructure.
-Proposals are due by May 15, 2026, at 5:00 PM PDT.
+The National Oceanic and Atmospheric Administration (NOAA), under the Department of Commerce, has issued a Solicitation (RFQ) for the replacement of an 80-ton chiller at the Manchester Research Center in Port Orchard, Washington.
+This opportunity is a Total Small Business Set-Aside.
+The project involves removing an existing chiller and installing a new air-cooled 80-ton unit.
+Proposals are due by May 22, 2026, at 5:00 PM PDT.

-- Period of Performance: To be determined at award, ASAP after Notice to Proceed.
+- Period of Performance: 270 days after Notice to Proceed (NTP).

 Submission & Evaluation